hakisolos/haki-api/README.md

 ## Contributing

 We welcome contributions!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
-If you want to contact me, check my [GitHub profile](https://github.com/IRON-M4N).
+If you want to contact me, check my [GitHub profile](https://github.com/hakisolos).

+## CREDITS
+- HAKI
+-IRON MAN
+-GIFTED TECH

-Copyright © 2024 IRON-M4N
+Copyright © 2024 HAKI & IRON-M4N